multiprocessio/multiprocess.io/site/blog/2022-04-26-event-handler-attributes.md

 All the examples on Google/StackOverflow/MDN do show a function call.
 Some show something like `onclick="submit(this)"`.
-But `this` in this context is the form not the event.
+But `this` in this context is the button element not the event.
 None of them show anything to do with an event.

 I need to pass the event to `submit` to be able to prevent